 40%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description clearly identifies WHEN to use the skill (receiving code review feedback) but fails to specify WHAT the skill actually does.
-It focuses on philosophy and anti-patterns rather than concrete capabilities, leaving Claude unable to understand what actions this skill enables.
+This description clearly identifies when to use the skill but fails to explain what the skill actually does.
+It focuses heavily on philosophy and anti-patterns ('not performative agreement') rather than concrete capabilities.
+The description reads more like guidance on an approach than a skill that performs specific actions.

 Suggestions

-Add specific actions the skill performs, e.g., 'Analyzes code review feedback for technical accuracy, verifies suggestions against existing codebase patterns, and identifies potentially problematic recommendations'
+Add specific actions the skill performs, e.g., 'Analyzes code review feedback for technical validity, verifies suggestions against existing codebase patterns, and identifies potentially problematic recommendations'

 | Dimension | Reasoning | Score |